 That’s why the Worm Composter is a product that fascinates me in a certain way.
-It is a completely natural and actually simple concept to let worms take over the work of biowaste recycling.
+It is a simple and completely natural concept of letting worms take over the work of biowaste recycling.

-We are really happy to support this company and wish you lots of fun and inspiration while reading!
+We are really happy to support this company and wish you lots of fun and inspiration reading about it!